 Honorary pallbearers for the service will be Lee Beridon, Donald Biggs II, Ethan Biggs, Rusty Bodin, Paul Dauterive, Will Guidry, Scott LeBlanc, Brian Lord, Neil Marshall, Ladd Naquin, and Chris Vincent.

 Visiting hours will be observed Saturday from 9:00 am until time of service.
 A rosary will be led by Glynn Stutes and Harold Lee Stutes at 1:00 pm on Saturday afternoon.

 The family requests that memorial contributions be made in Ian's name to the Wounded Warrior Project at http://support.woundedwarriorproject.org.

 Sign the virtual register book and leave online condolences at www.waltersfh.com.

 Walters Funeral Home, 2424 N. University Ave., Lafayette, LA 70507; 337.706.8941 is in charge of arrangements.

-To send flowers to Ian's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ian Edward Biggs, please visit our floral store.